zx80/flask-simple-auth/DOCUMENTATION.md

 - check with bad char in parameter names
 - add more examples in the documentation
 - authz/authn instead of authorize/auth?
+- rename ANY/ALL/NONE so something more intuitive!
 - checks: mypy vs pyright vs pyanalyze?  mypy is way too slow!
 - param auth parameters should be removed before the call?
 - file upload with a special parameter?
-- installation options to take into account dependencies
-- log backtrace on internal errors!
+- cleanly handle file parameters with `FileStorage`? rename?